for injection, for intravenous use

 - Your doctor will examine you for TB and perform a test to see if you have TB.
 If your doctor feels that you are at risk for TB, you may be treated with medicine for TB before you begin treatment with INFLECTRA and during treatment with INFLECTRA.

-- Even if your TB test is negative, your doctor should carefully monitor you for TB infections while you are taking INFLECTRA.
+- Even if your TB test is negative, your doctor should carefully monitor you for TB infections while you are receiving INFLECTRA.
 Patients who had a negative TB skin test before receiving infliximab products have developed active TB.

 - If you are a chronic carrier of the hepatitis B virus, the virus can become active while you are being treated with INFLECTRA.
 In some cases, patients have died as a result of hepatitis B virus being reactivated.
 Your doctor should do a blood test for hepatitis B virus before you start treatment with INFLECTRA and occasionally while you are being treated.
 Tell your doctor if you have any of the following symptoms: